Victor G. Springer

-Victor Gruschka Springer (born in Jacksonville, Florida on 2 June 1928) is Senior Scientist emeritus, Division of Fishes at the Smithsonian Institution's National Museum of Natural History in Washington, D.C.
+Victor Gruschka Springer (June 2, 1928 – September 18, 2022) was an American biologist who was a Senior Scientist emeritus, Division of Fishes at the Smithsonian Institution's National Museum of Natural History.

-He is a specialist in the anatomy, classification, and distribution of fishes, with a special interest in tropical marine shorefishes.
-He has published numerous scientific studies on these subjects; also, a popular book called "Sharks in Question, the Smithsonian Answer Book" 1989.
+He was a specialist in the anatomy, classification, and distribution of fishes, with a special interest in tropical marine shorefishes.
+He published numerous scientific studies on these subjects; also, a popular book called "Sharks in Question, the Smithsonian Answer Book" 1989.

 Education

-Springer gained his first degree, B.A. in Biology at Emory University in 1948.
-His M.S. in Botany at the University of Miami in 1954 was followed by his Ph.D in Zoology at the University of Texas in 1957.
+Springer gained his first degree, B.A. in biology at Emory University in 1948.
+His M.S. in botany at the University of Miami in 1954 was followed by his Ph.D. in zoology at the University of Texas in 1957.